Pride of America

 Who It's Best For

-Older Couples: Much of the onboard entertainment is geared toward folks who appreciate the music world’s oldies and goodies, and while there are a few families and groups of friends, most passengers come in pairs.
+Older Couples: Much of the onboard entertainment is geared toward folks who appreciate the music world’s oldies and goodies (though on a fall 2018 sailing, we did catch a particularly enjoyable comedian for young people and old couples alike), and while there are a few families and groups of friends, most passengers come in pairs.

 Don't Say We Didn't Warn You